Fuel delivery companies are under pressure. Costs are rising. Customers want faster service. And drivers are in short supply across North America.

-In 2024, the global route optimization software market reached $5.87 billion and is projected to grow at a CAGR of 11.3% through 2030, according to Grand View Research.
-This growth reflects the increasing complexity of last-mile logistics and the urgent need for intelligent systems that can adapt to changing conditions in real-time.
+The numbers back it up.
+The global route optimization software market hit $5.87 billion in 2024.
+It is projected to grow at a CAGR of 11.3% through 2030, according to Grand View Research.
+That growth reflects how urgent this technology has become for last-mile logistics.

 Understanding Real-Time Route Optimization for Fuel Delivery